5 May, 2020

 - Make and assembly line with tortillas, meat, & cheese

-- In 12" Non Stick Skillet heat 1 stick butter with 1 – 2 Tbsp oil over medium heat
+- In 12" Cast Iron Skillet heat 1 stick butter with 1 - 2 Tbsp oil over medium heat

 - Heat tortillas in butter & oil mixture, one at a time, on both sides until soft.
 Move to cutting board and fill with meat and Jack cheese.
 Roll and place in Baking pan.
 Repeat until pan is full.
 Enchiladas should be packed tight.

 - Cover enchiladas with enchilada sauce (1½- 2 cans) be generous or the enchaladas will be dry.

 - Top with optional ingredients & cheddar cheese